azeezolasunkanmi/MoSalon/README.md

 # Mo Salon
-This is a website for a Nail Tech.
+This is a full-featured nail salon website where users can easily book nail appointments without creating an account.
+The website includes an admin section, allowing the salon owner to manage bookings by accepting or declining them in real-time.
 ## Table of contents
 - [Overview](#overview)
   - [The challenge](#the-challenge)